 One approach to finding academic majors and possible career fields most compatible with your primary interests and strengths is through vocational and personality inventories.
-The Hart Career Center uses several assessment tools including the Myers-Briggs Type Indicator and the Strong Interest Inventory.
+The Hart Career Center uses several assessment tools including the Myers-Briggs Type Indicator, Gallup's Strengths Quest Inventory and the Strong Interest Inventory.
 Taking the time to complete and review these assessments may reassure you about your career thoughts or inspire you to look into new possibilities you had not previously considered.
 The results of the assessments are always reviewed with a counselor who can assist you in understanding how to best use this information.